VladZg/Mandelbrot_Optimization/Readme.md

 There is a problem of evaluating algorithm working time while it uses SFML functions.
 For example we don't need to include diplaying time in calculations of fps, because it is not a part of the algorithm we speeding up and it requires the use of slow SFML functions.

-To evaluate the speed of working algorithms correctly, I have created 2 programms: first one for visualizing Mandelbrot set and second one only for speed evaluations.
+To evaluate the speed of working algorithms correctly, I have created 2 programms: first one for visualizing Mandelbrot set and second one only for speed measurments.
 To compare programms perfomances I calculate fps value of every Mandelbrot calculation in cycle.
-This is where the clock.restart() function from this library helped me, it updates the time counter and returns the time since its last call.
+This is where the ``clock.restart()`` function from this library helped me, it updates the time counter and returns the time since its last call.

 ``fps = 1 / calculating_time``

+An important factor that affects perfomance is also how the colour components are calculated from the resulting number of iterations for each pixel.
+So that this part of the drawing algorithm is not limiting, I use a simple way to convert the number of iterations into colour components for the programm that evaluates perfomance of algorithm:

+``n -> RGB(n, 255, 255-n, 255)``

+However, for the version of programm that draws the resulting set I use various ways of translating the number of iterations to color to get beautiful images.
+You can see the examples of pictures in the end of this work.

 Programm that evaluates speed also calculates average value of fps for the better precision.
 My measurements are made with a precision about ``2%``.
 The experiment shows that even room temperature can be important when estimating time, so all measurements had to be taken quickly and in the same conditions to eliminate the influence of other random processes on the computer's performance.